-This brings us all the way back to the interplay of reciprocity.
-An application or platform on one of these open protocols which restricts actions based on some identifying proof is not very interesting.
+This brings us back to the interplay of reciprocity.
+An application or platform on an open protocol which restricts actions based on some identifying proof is not very interesting.
 An application or platform that represents people as separate profiles, or even as nodes rather than relational movement or orientation within the network, is not very interesting.
-We long for identities which enable, rather than confine; which communicate across rather than cut-off; which help us relate to the multitudes we contain, rather than relegate who we really are to one “real” name or account.
+We need identities which enable, rather than confine; which communicate rather than cut-off; which help us relate to the multitudes we contain, rather than relegate who we are to one “real” name or account.

 If you've made it this far and remember what has been shared about money as an ancient technology which birthed writing; money as a language which nobody owns or controls; money as a protocol anyone can engineer, you'll realise that one of the most interesting things that falls out of all this is the ability to speak clearly and in your own voice (i.e. with your own value) about who and what you are.
 In so doing, you can make of this short period of time you have received a great gift.

 There are no doors to the Absolute.